 Unless an application has been submitted electronically, the premises user must also give notice to the chief officer of the local police department no later than ten working days before the event period.

 The local licensing authority must hold a hearing if an objection notice is served.
-They may issue a counter notice if it considers it necessary for the promotion of crime prevention objective.
+They may issue a counter notice if it considers it necessary for the promotion of crime prevention objectives.
 A decision must be made at least 24 hours before the beginning of the event.
-A police chief may modify the TEN with the consent of the premises user.
-In such a case an objection notice will be deemed to have been withdrawn.
+Where there is an objection from the Police or Environmental Health conditions can be imposed on the Temporary Event Notice which "have effect" in respect of the same premises or any premises to which the Temporary Event Notice relates.
 Counter notices may be provided by the licensing authority if the number of permitted TENs has been exceeded.

 Will Tacit Consent Apply?